 Dimensions are the things you sort by.
 This is how metrics in the specific report are broken down.
 In the example below, Source/Medium is the dimension.
 And you can see how, for example, users are divided between the different source/medium.

 Google Analytics has 5 sections: Realtime, Audience, Acquisition, Behaviour, and Conversion.
 Each section has a report related to its name.
 And each section starts with an overview report.
 An Overview report gives you a basic understanding of a section.
 Some key metrics from more detailed reports in a section are presented in overview.

-The most common report in Google analytics.
+This is the most common report in Google Analytics.
 By default, it comes with one dimension and several metrics clustered in a few sections.

 Flow reports enable you to see different user flows, like goal flow or purchase flow.
 They are a visual representation of how a user is navigating through your site.
 Flow reports are interactive, you can pick and observe a specific segment.